ustaxcourt/ef-cms/docs/getting-started.md

 ## Getting Started with Dawson

 Hopefully you've read through the [What is Dawson?](/what-is-dawson) section of this documentation because a lot of the terminology defined there will help you better understand how to navigate the Dawson application.
-But, if you're the type of person who would rather just poke around on a live environment, this part of the documentation is for you.
+If you would rather poke around on a live environment, this part of the documentation is for you.
 We'll guide you on how to log in to Dawson, the various urls and user roles we have, and how to begin using the Dawson application.

 ?> You can find the [Running Locally Guide](/running-locally) if you'd like to get Dawson running on your machine to start development.

 ## Dawson's User Interfaces

-There are two separate UIs that we deploy for the Dawson system; both of which try to address the needs of authenticated and unauthenticated users.
+There are two UIs that we deploy for the Dawson system; both address the needs of authenticated and unauthenticated users.

 ### 👪 Public UI